ruflin/Elastica.io/source/getting-started/installation.markdown

 Elasticsearch was built with the cloud / multiple distributed servers in mind.
 It is quite easy to start a elasticsearch cluster simply by starting multiple instances of elasticsearch on one server or on multiple servers.
 To start multiple instances of elasticsearch on your local machine, just run the command to start an instance in the elasticsearch folder twice.

 One of the goals of the distributed search index is availability.
 If one server goes down, search results should still be served.
 But if the client connects to only the server that just went down, no results are returned anymore.
-Because of this, <code>\Elastica\Client</code> supports multiple servers which are accessed in a round robin algorithm.
+Because of this, `\Elastica\Client` supports multiple servers which are accessed in a round robin algorithm.
 This is the only and also most basic option at the moment.
-So if we start a node on port 9200 and port 9201 above, we pass the following arguments to <code>\Elastica\Client</code> to access both servers:
+So if we start a node on port 9200 and port 9201 above, we pass the following arguments to `\Elastica\Client` to access both servers:

 ```php